NeptuneMagicSauce/CatPi/README.md

 - NO: weight graphic widget: progress bar or circular dial?
 - libhx711: catch all exceptions same as samples: TimeOut, see all bins
 - icons: nicer
+- optional: use value() because it checks, not operators * or -> because they don't check